|

 Alfred William Laurie

-third of the seven children of Fred Horace Laurie, a Colour Sergeant in
+third of the seven children, one of the three born in Ireland, of Fred Horace Laurie, a Colour Sergeant in

 the East Lancashire Regiment, 59th Foot, and Bessie Bath Laurie (nee